RhubarbPHP/Module.Stem/docs/models-and-schemas.md

 Often you need a representation of a model that is for public consumption, whether that be an API end point or simple serialization (where you can't be sure the data won't be inspected or tampered with).
 Necessarily we need to define which properties should be available for public export.
-You do this by overriding the `getPublicPropertyList()` method and simply return an array of properties names.
+You do this by overriding the `getPublicPropertyList()` method and simply return an array of property names.
 This can include the names of computed properties.

 This list of public properties controls two methods: